FrankJaco/homeassistant-wwino-addon/docs/index.md

 _Don't forget to Click  **Save**  in lower right corner of this panel once you have all your configuration info set!_

-**This completes the Add-on configuration. you are now ready to start the add-on**.

 ### Starting Wonderful Wino for the First Time

+Now that the configuration is complete and saved, we are ready to start the add-on.

 ![su](https://raw.githubusercontent.com/FrankJaco/homeassistant-wwino-addon/main/resources/su.png)